oodx/room/docs/ref/workshops/workshop_mud_boxy_game.md

 - No error handling when actions are spammed; inventory duplicates can occur if future mechanics expand.
 - Workshop exercises and troubleshooting are still pending; needs examples covering Boxy palette tweaking, wrapping, and navigation hints.
+- Lifecycle integration TODO — wire up a `FocusController` so cursor hints match runtime state instead of relying on local flags.

 ## Next Steps